OfficeDev/VBA-content/VBA/Excel-VBA/articles/excel-tips-for-optimizing-performance-obstructions.md

 - It is difficult to use whole column references when you have multiple tables of data on a single worksheet.

-- Array formulas in versions before Excel 2007 cannot handle whole-column references.
-In Excel 2007, array formulas can handle whole-column references, but this forces calculation for all the cells in the column, including empty cells.
+- In Excel 2007 and later versions, array formulas can handle whole-column references, but this forces calculation for all the cells in the column, including empty cells.
 This can be slow to calculate, especially for 1 million rows.

 ### Dynamic Ranges

-By using the **OFFSET** and **COUNTA** functions in the definition of a named range, you can make the area that the named range refers to dynamically expand and contract.
-For example, create a defined name as follows:
+By using the **OFFSET** or **INDEX** and **COUNTA** functions in the definition of a named range, you can make the area that the named range refers to dynamically expand and contract.
+For example, create a defined name using one of the following formulas:

 ```
 =OFFSET(Sheet1!$A$1,0,0,COUNTA(Sheet1!$A:$A),1)
+=Sheet1!$A$1:INDEX(Sheet1!$A:$A,COUNTA(Sheet1!$A:$A)+ROW(Sheet1!$A$1) - 1,1)
 ```

 When you use the dynamic range name in a formula, it automatically expands to include new entries.

+Using the **INDEX** formula for a dynamic range is generally preferable to the **OFFSET** formula because **OFFSET** has the disadvantage of being a volatile function which will be calculated at every recalculation.
-There is a performance decrease because **OFFSET** is a volatile function and, therefore, is always recalculated, and because the **COUNTA** function inside the **OFFSET** must examine many rows.
-You can minimize this performance decrease by storing the **COUNTA** part of the formula in a separate cell, and then referring to the cell in the dynamic range:
+There is a performance decrease because the **COUNTA** function inside the dynamic range formula must examine many rows.
+You can minimize this performance decrease by storing the **COUNTA** part of the formula in a separate cell or defined name, and then referring to the cell or name in the dynamic range:

 ```
 Counts!z1=COUNTA(Sheet1!$A:$A)
-DynamicRange=OFFSET(Sheet1!$A$1,0,0,Counts!$Z$1,1)
+OffsetDynamicRange=OFFSET(Sheet1!$A$1,0,0,Counts!$Z$1,1)
+IndexDynamicRange=Sheet1!$A$1:INDEX(Sheet1!$A:$A,Counts!$Z$1+ROW(Sheet1!$A$1) - 1,1)
 ```

-You can also use functions such as **INDIRECT** to construct dynamic ranges.
+You can also use functions such as **INDIRECT** to construct dynamic ranges, but **INDIRECT** is volatile and always calculates single-threaded.
 Dynamic ranges have the following advantages and disadvantages: